lingqiz/ArduinoEmulator/README.md

 Notes for updating the emaultor firmware when changes are made
 -------

+If you have installed bpod in a sister directory to this repository then:

+1. `cd FirmwareWrapper/`
+2. `./convert_firmware.sh`

+The `covert_firmware.sh` file will look for a specific firmware (used in the ErlichLab) and copy it and make the following changes:
 1. Add [headers][6]
 2. `setup()` takes an [extra input][7]
 3. Add [this line][8] to `setup()`
 4. `setup()` and `loop()` need to be moved to the end of the code
 5. Add [delay][9] to prevent emulator taking up all CPU time

+If you are using this tool with Sanworks Bpod you will need to change one line of the script to point to the correct firmware.

 FAQ
 ---